 Announcing the winners of the 2021 UNCA Awards

-The United Nations Correspondents Association (UNCA) will award the winners of the 25th annual UNCA Awards for best print, broadcast and online media coverage of the United Nations on Wednesday, December 8th at Cipriani 25 Broadway in New York with guest of honor United Natioins Secretary-General António Guterres
+The United Nations Correspondents Association (UNCA) awarded the winners of the 25th annual UNCA Awards for best print, broadcast and online media coverage of the United Nations on Wednesday, December 8th at Cipriani 25 Broadway in New York with guest of honor United Nations Secretary-General António Guterres

 The Elizabeth Neuffer Memorial Prize

 sponsored by The Alexander Bodini Foundation

 This prize is named in honor of Elizabeth Neuffer, the Boston Globe bureau chief at the United Nations, died while on assignment in Baghdad in 2003.
 She was a model journalist who proved throughout her career that objectivity does not have to mean neutrality.
 She was passionate, courageous and compassionate, drawing attention to the forgotten places in the world and to the overlooked victims of war.
 She explored the forces that can ignite fratricidal and genocidal conflict and her work helped inspire the movement that led to the creation of the International Criminal Court.
 Personally, her colleagues in UNCA treasure her for her inveterate good humour, which counterbalanced her deadly serious explorations of the darker sides of modern history.